joshayoung/joshayoung_website/src/pages/resume.md

 ### Experienced - Software Engineer

-Software Engineer with over 10 years of experience developing web applications.
+Software Engineer with over 10 years of experience developing web and mobile applications.
 Using current programming languages to further company productivity.
-Improving user experience by working with members of my team to maintain and improve our web programs.
+Improving user experience by working with members of my team to maintain and improve our applications.

 ### Work Experience

-#### Developer III
+#### Software Engineer III

 ##### Ramsey Solutions - Franklin, TN (2018 - Present)